itsham-sajid/flask-web-app/README.md

 **Note**The app has been tested to work on Python 3.8, 3.9 or 3.10

-This latest version of Python should also install `pip` by default, but if it's not installed run refer to the instructions <a href="https://pip.pypa.io/en/stable/installation/" target="_blank">here</a> to install:
+This latest version of Python should also install `pip` by default, but if it's not installed refer to the instructions <a href="https://pip.pypa.io/en/stable/installation/" target="_blank">here</a> to install: